mienaikoe/ziyu/Lore/Geography.md

 ## Solar System

 Palinan is an earth-sized tidally locked planet with an elliptical orbit around a white dwarf.
 Ara is the white dwarf.
+They also use this term to refer to the bright half of the sky.
 The Palinians call the dark direction of the sky Ulu.
 They use these for cardinal directions as well. the solar horizon is marked by the Black Crown.
 A large ring of black debris from a calamity that happened millions of years ago.
 (Protection of the planet from the impending planetary nebula)